immobiliare/RealHTTP/README.md

                      .fetch(Todo.self)
 ```
 One line of code, including the automatic decode from JSON to object.
-Of course you can fully configure the request with many other parameters, that's just a silly example.
+Of course you can fully configure the request with many other parameters, we'll take a closer look below.

-## What's about the stubber?
+## What about the stubber?
 Integrated stubber is perfect to write your own test suite:

 That's a simple stubber which return the original request as response: